-$make_python_module_source(name: str, source: str, is_package: bool) \rightarrow PythonModuleSource$
+$make_python_module_source(name: str, source: str, is_package: bool) \rightarrow PythonModuleSource$ name The name of the Python module.
+This is the fully qualified module name. e.g. foo or foo.bar.

 This method creates a PythonModuleSource instance suitable for use with the executable being built.